beeburrt/recursive-recursion/ch2/README.md

 Any recursive algorithm can be performed iteratively by using a loop and a stack. (see: factorial_emulate_recursion.rb)

-the findSubstring programs (find_substring.rb, findSubstring.py, & findSubstring.html) demonstrate that it is always possible to turn any loop into an equivalent recursive function.
+the findSubstring programs (`find_substring.rb`, `findSubstring.py`, & `findSubstring.html`) demonstrate that it is always possible to turn any loop into an equivalent recursive function.
 Although, the author advises against it.

 ## exponent examples: